 The Right to Transparent Pricing and Terms

-Including a right to see an annualized interest rate and all fees
+Including a right to see an annualized cost of capital and all fees

 Limited The Right to Non-Abusive Products